ivadomed/ivadomed/docs/source/contributing.rst

 working on the dev version), MAJOR version when there are major incompatible API changes, Beta releases follow the following convention:

-MAJOR.MINOR.PATCH-beta.x (with x = 0, 1, 2, etc.) Stable version is
+MAJOR.MINOR.PATCH-beta.x (with x = 0, 1, 2, etc.)

-indicated in the file version.txt.
+Stable version is indicated in the file version.txt.
 For development version (on master), the version is "dev".
+On the release branch, edit version.txt (example: 2.3.0), then commit.